Financial Aid: Return Of Title IV Funds

 Return of Title IV Funds Policy

-As part of the Higher Education Amendments of 1998, Congress passed new provisions governing what must happen to your federal financial assistance if you completely withdraw from school in any semester.
-If a student withdraws from Kennesaw State University, then the University or the student may be required to return some of the federal aid and/or HOPE scholarship funds awarded to the student.
+As part of the Higher Education Amendments of 1998, Congress passed provisions governing what must happen to your federal financial assistance if you completely withdraw from all your degree applicable courses in any semester.
+If a student withdraws from Kennesaw State University or withdraws from all degree applicable courses, then the University or the student may be required to return some of the federal aid and/or HOPE scholarship funds awarded to the student.
 The student may also be eligible for a refund of a portion of the tuition and fees paid to KSU for the semester.

 KSU Withdrawal Process